Thousands of student nurses have chosen to join frontline staff to help tackle the Covid-19 outbreak.

 HEE chief nurse Mark Radford said: ‘This tells you a lot of about the fantastic attitude and dedication of our future registered nurses.
 My heartfelt thanks to everyone who is helping with this effort.’

-Trainee nurses in the final six months of their programme can complete the remainder of their course as a paid placement to help tackle Covid-19.
+Student nurses in the final six months of their programme can complete the remainder of their course as a paid placement to help tackle Covid-19.

 The Nursing and Midwifery Council has also said second-year and final-year students not in their last six months can choose to spend 80% of their hours in a paid clinical placement.